 Go Skateboarding at Russian River Skate Park

-Located inside Creekside Park, this new state-of-the-art skateboarding facility offers ramps, ledges, stairs, half-pipes, a snake run and more, allowing skaters to practice their sport under fun and safe conditions.
+Located inside Creekside Park, this state-of-the-art skateboarding facility offers ramps, ledges, stairs, half-pipes, a snake run, and more, allowing skaters to practice their sport under fun and safe conditions.
 (Scooters are also allowed here.)
 The skate park is open year-round and free of charge.
 Creekside Park, which is beautifully landscaped and contains a community-run farm and garden, is encircled by a 1/3-mile long trail.
 20488 Highway 116, Monte Rio, 707-865-2487.

 Written by Sonoma Insider Suzie Rodriguez.